 Study of the relationships of organisms to their environments and to each other, and how these relationships drive evolutionary histories.
 Emphasis on assessment and importance of habitat structure and variation, population genetics and dynamics, community transitions, and species interactions, along with student led research projects and topic review.
 Laboratory component involving sampling and assessment of ecological variables in a variety of habitat types throughout southwestern Virginia.

-Semester Hours: 4 Lab Hours: 4 Lecture Hours: 3 Prerequisites: BIOL 201
+Semester Hours: 4 Lab Hours: 4

+Lecture Hours: 3 Prerequisites: 201.
-BIOL 350: Special Topics in Biology

-Selected topics in biology chosen by the instructor in response to student needs and interests.

-BIOL 117 and instructor permission
+BIOL 350: Special Topics in Biology Selected topics in biology chosen by the instructor in response to student needs and interests.
+Semester Hours: 3 Prerequisites: 117 and permission of instructor.